Orckestra/orc-shared/docs/lists.md

 A path array pointing to the street of the row would look like `['address', 'street']`, and using this array as your `keyfield` means the unique id of this row would be `"272nd Street"`.

+### Visualization

+Rows can be given different background colors with the `rowBackgroundGetter` prop.
+The function passed here should have the signature `(Object, Integer) => String(Css color)` - the object passed will be the data object for the row, the number will be that row's number.
+The return value must be a valid [CSS color description](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) as a string, or a falsy value (e.g. `undefined`, `false`, an empty string).
+The resulting color will be inserted in the stylesheet for the row as its background.

+This can be used to distinguish certain rows by the value of a data field, or to color alternate rows, among other things.

 ## Column configuration

 ### The basics